israelalagbe/payment-service/README.md

 ### API Documentation

 API documentation is available via Swagger UI.
 After starting the application, you can access the documentation at `http://localhost:4000/api-docs`.
 This documentation provides details on all available endpoints, request/response formats, and authentication methods.

+### Assumptions and Omissions

+*   **In-Memory Data Storage:** This simulation uses in-memory storage for payments.
+Data is not persisted across application restarts.
+*   **No Database Integration:** There is no actual database integration.
+Asynchronous operations are simulated using `Promise.resolve()`.
+*   **Security:** Security aspects such as authentication abd authorization are not implemented in this simulation.